csc-training/sscc-qc-basic/tutorial2/README.md

 You can follow the progress of the job from the files in the directory or with the slurm commands `sacct` or `squeue -u $USER`.
-Note, the slurm commands report twice the number of CPU cores since in Mahti it's possible to run two virtual cores on a physical core.
+Note, the slurm commands report twice the number of CPU cores since in Mahti it's possible to run two virtual cores on a physical core (hyperthreading).

 Once the job has finished look at the final SCF energy from the end of the `energy` file or `total energy` towards the end of the `job.last` file.